y-crdt/yrb-actioncable/README.md

 Contributions are welcome.
 Be nice to people, and follow the following rules.

-1. PRs must be rebased, no merge requests allowed (clean history).
+1. PRs must be rebased, no merge requests allowed (clean history)
-2. Commit messages must adhere to this [convention](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).
+2. Commit messages must adhere to this [convention](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit)

 ## License